Drasungor/aligned-hackathon-oct-2024/README.md

 of the trapped bug, exposing the steps until the bug was trapped (the number of blocked tiles) as the public input.
 After the proof generation, it is sent to aligned for verification and, after confirmation, the program's smart contract will be called, which will check that the program is correctly verified and, if done properly will update the list of record holders if necessary.
 The less amount of tiles used to trap the bug, the better.
+This way, the user has proven that he knows how to win the game in n steps, without showing the choice and order of the tiles he has blocked to get to that score, and persisted this in ethereum in a way that is cheaper (and more private) than running the entire logic in the blockchain.

 ## Code structure